 Members of ICHRE contribute in various ways to the BA (Hons) Education Studies at UCL.
 This undergraduate degree was launched in 2011, offering students a broad-based grounding in education studies with the opportunity to specialise in one of the foundation disciplines – history, philosophy and sociology.
 The specialist history modules are all taught by members of ICHRE, who also contribute lectures and seminar teaching on a range of multi-disciplinary courses.
 These specialist courses include ‘Youth and Youth Movements in the Modern World’ (led by Georgina Brewis), ‘Archival Research and Oral History in Education’ (led by Mark Freeman) and ‘Social Histories of Learners and Learning’ (led by Tom Woodin).
 Further details about the BA can be found here.

-The History of Education MA at UCL Institute of Education is a unique masters programme that critically assesses key developments and debates in the history of education over the last two centuries and connects contemporary policy and practice to what happened in the past.
+UCL Institute of Education has a long history of offering taught courses in the history of education at MA level.
+It is possible to take history options (including Debates in the History of Education) and work towards a history masters dissertation, as part of the MA Education.
 International research-active staff lead the teaching and students benefit from access to archives and the largest education library in Europe.
 Students are supported by tailored individual supervision sessions throughout the course and are encouraged to develop their work into talks and publications in academic journals.
-Modules include: Debates in the History of Education and a range of options such as Understanding Education Research and Theoretical Foundations of Educational Ideas in addition to a dissertation based upon original archival research.
-There are distance learning options and the module Debates in the History of Education can also be taken as a standalone online module.
-Dr Tom Woodin is the programme leader.
-Further details about the MA can be found here.
+Debates in the History of Education can also be taken as a standalone online module.
+Contact Tom Woodin (email@example.com) for more information.

 The International Centre for Historical Research in Education is based within the department of Education, Practice and Society at UCL Institute of Education.
 We host a wide ranging programme of PhD supervision.
 Staff have developed a national and international reputation for excellence in supervising doctoral students and are available to supervise in a range of areas relating to the history of education.
 Postgraduate students make a vital contribution to a vibrant learning community that fosters critical enquiry in a supportive context.
 Those enrolled on the programme are encouraged to develop their work for presentations at regular seminars and publications in books and academic journals.
 The experience of studying at the Centre is enriched by focused training courses offered by the Institute of Education’s Doctoral School as well as access to a world class education library, rich educational archives and skilled archivists.
 Students can also participate in training offered by other UCL schools and other colleges in the Bloomsbury Postgradaute Skills Network.
 Previous students have gone onto pursue academic careers as well as those in teaching, research, policy and museum and archival work.